Sethupathi-M/supersourcing-assignment/Readme.md

 7. [ ] Hosted on AWS (optional and bonus if you do)
    - Tried to do it with Azure, but had few issues would take time.
 So skipped this.
 8. [ ] Nest JS is used to write the application. (bonus - not compulsory)
-   - Not just NestJs, so skipped this.
+   - Not used NestJs, so skipped this.

 # Run locally (docker not required)